 The general concept of control is explored in the Conceptual Framework for Financial Reporting.
 The most common application of the control criterion in intangible assets pertains to training expenditures and employee expertise, which typically can’t be recognised as assets due to insufficient control over the expected future economic benefits (IAS 38.15).

-Are you tired of the constant stream of IFRS updates?
-I know it's tough.
-That's why I've created Reporting Period – a once-a-month digest for professional accountants.
-It consolidates all essential IFRS developments and Big 4 insights into one concise, readable email.
+--Are you tired of the constant stream of IFRS updates?
+I know it's tough!
+That's why I created Reporting Period – a once-a-month summary for professional accountants.
+It consolidates all essential IFRS developments and Big 4 insights into one readable email.
 I personally curate every issue to ensure it's packed with the most relevant information, delivered straight to your inbox.
-Subscribe for free, enjoy a spam-free experience, and remember, you can opt out anytime with a single click.
+It's free, with no spam, and if it turns out not to be right for you, you can unsubscribe with just one click.

 Separate acquisition of intangible assets

 IAS 38 provides guidance for separate acquisition of intangible assets (IAS 38.25-32) and acquisition as part of a business combination (IAS 38.33-37).
 The cost of a separately acquired intangible asset can usually be measured reliably (IAS 38.26).
 Most of the requirements for elements of cost mirror those in IAS 16, with the specific ones related to intangible assets discussed separately.
-Do not confuse separate acquisition of intangible assets with the acquisition of services used by the entity to develop an intangible asset internally.
-In the latter case, the requirements for internally generated intangible assets are applicable.

 Prepayments and prepaid expenses